Christmas & Chill

 Christmas & Chill is the second Christmas record and extended play (EP) by American singer Ariana Grande.
 It was released on December 18, 2015 by Republic Records as a follow-up to her 2013 Christmas EP Christmas Kisses and her 2014 Christmas single "Santa Tell Me".
 The EP features six, original, R&B-inspired Christmas tracks produced by American producers Tommy Brown, Mr. Franks, The Magi, and Travis Sayles.
-Grande has continuously expressed admiration and has referred to it as her "favorite body of work".
+Grande has expressed admiration and has referred to it as her "favorite body of work".